dotnet/docs-maui/docs/android/emulator/troubleshooting.md

 Performance issues are typically caused by one of the following problems:

 - The emulator is running without hardware acceleration.
-- The virtual device running in the emulator using an ARM-based image.
+- The virtual device running in the emulator using an Arm-based image.

 The following sections cover these scenarios in more detail.